 This app creation flow will be applicable for the following portal roles: individual developer, team member, and team owner.

-A user acting in the team member role must navigate navigate through “My Teams > Teams Apps” rather than “My Apps > Apps”.
+A user acting in the team member role must navigate through “My Teams > Teams Apps” rather than “My Apps > Apps”.

 Users acting in the team member role who select “My Team” will be presented with a list of teammates for each team for which the user is a member.